effekt-lang/effekt/examples/casestudies/prettyprinter.effekt.md

 Maybe most interestingly, we update the current position and invoke the effect operation `fail`, if the document exceeds the width.
-This will potentially cause backtracking and revision of a preceeding layout decision.
+This will potentially cause backtracking and revision of a preceding layout decision.
 If the current text still fits the line, we simply re-emit it.

 Finally, we can compose the different handlers to a single pretty printing handler: